boochow/lissa/README.md

 ## About
 Lissa is a delay module for Korg Nu:Tekt NTS1 and other synthesizers compatible with [logue SDK](https://github.com/korginc/logue-sdk).

-The main purpose of Lissa is to generate a sweep signal to display the waveform of the input signal on an oscilloscope as a [Lissajous figure](https://en.wikipedia.org/wiki/Lissajous_curve).
+The primary purpose of Lissa is to generate a sweep signal to display the waveform of the input signal on an oscilloscope as a [Lissajous figure](https://en.wikipedia.org/wiki/Lissajous_curve).

 [![top-page](https://raw.githubusercontent.com/boochow/lissa/image/vpm.gif)](https://www.youtube.com/watch?v=_FJFkW42QLE)